JeziL/PinShot/README.md

 ![gif](Assets/pinshot.gif)

-The global shortcut is `Shift + Option + Command + 4`, which can be customized in the preference window.

-Although it's not designed to do that but you can still right click to save the screenshot.
+See the introduction video [here](https://www.youtube.com/embed/ZoK7RrghvK0).

+## Features

+- Start with global shortcut or menubar icon
+- Always floating on the very top
+- Drag to resize
+- Scroll to adjust opacity
+- Right click to save
+- Double click to dismiss

-## Build
+## How to Build

-The pods directory is not included in the repo so you need to run `pod install` manually:
+The pods directory is **not** included in the repo so you need to run `pod install` manually:

 ```
 git clone https://github.com/JeziL/PinShot.git